 The Necronomicon: The Dee Translation by Lin Carter has a scene where Abdul Alhazred ingests Black Lotus in order to see visions of the past.
 Among other things, he sees scenes from The Crusades where Saladin fights at Jerusalem.
 The problem?
 The text states clearly that Alhazred died in AD 738.
 Saladin was born in AD 1138.
 Granted, Time Travel is a part of the Cthulhu Mythos, so it is possible that the Black Lotus can show visions from the future as well as the past.
 But Alhazred describes the Crusades as a perfectly well-known event that the reader is expected to be familiar with.
 If he were seeing scenes from the far future, you'd think he would remark on it.

-Ellis Peters slips up in the Brother Cadfael novel The Raven in the Foregate.
+Ellis Peters offers an example in the Brother Cadfael novel The Raven in the Foregate.
 One of the (many) complaints about Father Ailnoth is that he refused to come when a man's wife is having a rough delivery, and as a result the newborn dies unbaptized.
 Under canon law, midwives (or anyone else) were (and are) allowed to baptize infants if there wasn't time to call in a priest, and indeed, you were expected to keep water on hand for exactly that situation.
 The situation Peters describes definitely qualifies.
 There is no reason for that child to have died unbaptized, other than the need to have yet one more suspect when Ailnoth turns up dead.
 She is also in error when she implies in The Hermit of Eyton Forest that an ordained priest must preside at a licit wedding ceremony.
 Today this is true (if you can get a priest in a reasonable amount of time), but not in the 12th century — and a long time thereafter — when a declaration of intent, with or without witnesses, followed by consummation was sufficient for canonically valid marriage.
 However a boy under fourteen could not make a valid marriage, and the issue of free consent would have made this a no-brainer to any canon court.